-The Sub-fund is sensitive to changes in the value of investments due to fluctuations in prices in financial markets such as equities or fixed-income markets (market risk).
-Additionally, prices of individual instruments in which the Sub-fund invests may also fluctuate.
-If the Sub-fund utilises derivatives as described under 'Investment Policy', these may be employed for both hedging risks and efficient portfolio management.
-This may involve leveraging, thereby increasing the Sub-fund's sensitivity to market movements.
+The Fund is sensitive to changes in the value of investments due to fluctuations in prices in financial markets such as equity or fixed-income markets (market risk).
+Additionally, prices of individual instruments in which the Fund invests may also fluctuate.
+If the Fund utilises derivatives as described under 'Investment Policy', these may be used for both hedging risks and efficient portfolio management.
+This may involve leveraging, thereby increasing the Fund's sensitivity to market movements.